lpirl/django-pycard/README.rst

-The repository descriptions sound more impressive than this Django app actually is: nothing special - just my website. :)
+The repository description sounds more impressive than this Django app actually is: nothing special - just my website. :)